goLance-LLC/npm-inst-all/README.md

 # npm-inst-all

-The package is used to easily install nested NPM depencies in your project.
+The package is used to easily install nested NPM dependencies in your project.

 ### Installation